IPHAB Task Team on the Early Detection, Warning and Forecasting or Harmful Algal Events

 Encourages Member States to assist in providing funding for the development of early warning systems and for dissemination activities,

-Notes that the Task Team will work until otherwise decided by the Panel, and that it will work by correspondence and/or meet on an opportunistic basis, and provide a progress report to the Chair of IPHAB prior to IPHAB-XVI.
+Notes that the Task Team will work until otherwise decided by the Panel, and that it will work by correspondence and/or meet on an opportunistic basis and provide a progress report to the Chair of IPHAB prior to IPHAB-XVII.